bigbank-as/watchback/README.md

 ## Motivation

-[Elasticsearch X-Pack Watchers][] are great.
-However, they exist in the "belly" of Elasticsearch.
+[Elasticsearch X-Pack Watchers][] are great - however, they exist in the "belly" of Elasticsearch.
 In order to have off-band backups, version history and code reviews for Watch definitions, it is desirable to hold them as JSON files in VCS.

-This project is a simple tool to take a bunch of Watcher definition files and sync them to a remote Elasticsearch
+This project is a simple tool to take a bunch of Watcher definition files and sync them to a remote Elasticsearch instance.

 ## Requirements